 It’s that time of the year again, and Thanksgiving dinner is right around the corner.
 Sweater weather, the fun family gatherings, and of course the food!
 Since you’ll be eating for two – here are some important tips on what to avoid when you’re pregnant on Thanksgiving.
 Especially if you aren’t helping with the cooking – make sure to check these things before consuming.
 So, it is safe for you and baby.
 Additionally, here are some tips we put together for breastfeeding on a holiday road trip.

-Foods You Should Double Check When You’re Pregnant on Thanksgiving
+Foods You Should Double Check When You’re Pregnant At Thanksgiving

 - Apple Cider